Our body is the microcosm of the universe.

-Day 1: Badder meridian receives the disease and the meridian is deficient.
+Day 1: The Badder meridian receives the disease, and the meridian is deficient.
 You should tonify acupuncture points LI1 and sedate ST36.

-Day 2: Stomach meridian receives it.
+Day 2: The Stomach meridian receives it.
 You should tonify acupuncture points ST36 and sedate GB41.

-Day 3: Gallbladder meridian receives it.
+Day 3: The Gallbladder meridian receives it.
 You should tonify acupuncture points GB43 and sedate LI1.

-Day 4: Spleen meridian receives it.
-You should tonify acupuncture points LU8 and SP9, and sedate BL1.
+Day 4: The Spleen meridian receives it.
+You should tonify acupuncture points LU8 and SP9 and sedate BL1.

-Day 5: Kidney meridian receives it.
-You should tonify acupuncture points LU8 and KI10, and sedate SP3.
+Day 5: The Kidney meridian receives it.
+You should tonify acupuncture points LU8 and KI10 and sedate SP3.

-Day 6: Liver meridian receives it.
-You should tonify acupuncture points KI10 and LV1, and sedate LU8.
+Day 6: The Liver meridian receives it.
+You should tonify acupuncture points KI10 and LV1 and sedate LU8.

-Day 7: Bladder meridian becomes weak, and Small intestine meridian receives it.
+Day 7: The Bladder meridian becomes weak, and the Small intestine meridian receives it.

-Day 8: Stomach meridian becomes weak, and Large intestine meridian receives it.
+Day 8: The Stomach meridian becomes weak, and the Large intestine meridian receives it.
 You should tonify acupuncture points ST36 and sedate GB41 and ST43.

-Day 9: Gallbladder meridian becomes weak, and Triple burner meridian receives it.
-You should tonify acupuncture points BL66 and GB43, and sedate GB44 and BL67.
+Day 9: The Gallbladder meridian becomes weak, and the Triple burner meridian receives it.
+You should tonify acupuncture points BL66 and GB43 and sedate GB44 and BL67.

-Day 10: Spleen meridian becomes weak, and Lung meridian receives it.
-You should tonify acupuncture points SP4 and HT7, and sedate LV1 and SP1.
+Day 10: The Spleen meridian becomes weak, and The Lung meridian receives it.
+You should tonify acupuncture points SP4 and HT7 and sedate LV1 and SP1.

-Day 11: Kidney meridian becomes weak, and Heart meridian receives it.
-You should tonify acupuncture points LU5 and KI10, and sedate SP4 and KI3.
+Day 11: The Kidney meridian becomes weak, and The Heart meridian receives it.
+You should tonify acupuncture points LU5 and KI10 and sedate SP4 and KI3.

-Day 12: Liver meridian becomes weak, and Pericaridum meridian receives it.
-You should tonify acupuncture points KI10 and LV8, and sedate LI1 and LV1.
+Day 12: The Liver meridian becomes weak, and The Pericaridium meridian receives it.
+You should tonify acupuncture points KI10 and LV8 and sedate LI1 and LV1.

-In east Asian medicine, our body is microcosm of the universe.
-We experience six energies in our body just as we can see in the universe.
+In east Asian medicine, our body is a microcosm of the universe.
+We experience six energies in our bodies, just as we can see in the universe.
 They are wind, cold, heat, dampness, dryness, and fire.
-The six energies become pathogenic, and they become exogenous pathogens which make you sick.
+The six energies become pathogenic and become exogenous pathogens that make you sick.
 There are certain stages or layers in which the pathogens develop in our body.
-The deeper they enter, the more serious the condition become.
+The deeper they enter, the more serious the condition becomes.

-I reviewed two of the Korea acupuncture books.
+I reviewed two of the Korean acupuncture books.
 They show different acupuncture points for each stage.
-I understand that in practice the days of disease transfer do not mean much.
+In practice, the days of disease transfer do not mean much.
 Patients present with various symptoms.
-This can tell us a certain stage in which they may be in at the time.
-You may want to consider using the above acupuncture points accordingly.
+This can tell us a particular stage they may be in.
+Consider using the above acupuncture points accordingly.